appacademy/Module-1-Resources/week-1_lectures/d1-expressions/amLectureNotes.md

   - `Strings` - "Hello World!"
   - `Arrays` - [ 0, 1, 2 ]
   - `Objects` - { key1: "value1", key2: "value2" }
-- Today we'll talk about the first two above.
+- We will be talking about the first three today
 ---
 # `The Number Type`
 - NOTE: `console.log` is a function in javascript which 'prints' or 'logs' the return value of the inputted code to your console.